We want to hear from you

 The Province of Ontario launched an e-scooter pilot program on January 1, 2020.
 Originally a five-year program, the pilot has been extended until November 27, 2029.
 The program's purpose is to evaluate the use of both personal and shared e-scooters and determine whether existing provincial rules of the road are adequate.

 As part of the pilot, Ontario municipalities can determine if and how e-scooters can be used in their communities.
-In addition to deciding where e-scooters can be used, municipalities must also define where the scooters can be parked.
+In addition to deciding where e-scooters can be used, municipalities must also define where the e-scooters can be parked.

 In March 2023, the City of London opted into the pilot